Fabxx/LCL/README.md

 Retroarch initializes `info` structure and `info->path` member to get the game to load.
 If no game is given structure is NULL, if a game is given, `info->path` can be passed as argument, both `info` and `info->path` must NOT be NULL.

-If no games are expected don't pass info->path, just string arguments.

 # Reporting Issues
 To check the error of a core, launch retroarch from terminal (linux) or enable console logging from windows.